SamWindell/Signet/README.md

 Zero-crossing Offsetter: offsets the start of an audio file to the nearest zero-crossing (or the closest thing to a zero crossing).
 You can use the option --append to cause the samples that were offsetted to be appended to the end of the file.
 This is useful for when the file is a seamless loop.

-### Format converter
+### Convert sample rate, bit depth and file format
 `convert`

-Resampler and bit-depth converter: converts the bit-depth and sample rate using high quality algorithms.
+Converter: converts the file format, bit-depth or sample rate.
+Features a high quality resampling algorithm.
+This subcommand has subcommands, it requires at least one of sample-rate, bit-depth or file-format to be specified.

 ### Silence remover
 `silence-remove`